shinkaimayano/Electrolytes/README.md

 Some great cases that fit this PCB are the [Umō](https://github.com/pohjolaworks/Umo) by [PohjolaWorks](https://github.com/pohjolaworks) and the case by HaiZeus#0411.

-The firmware is currently a work-in-progress.
+The firmware can be found [here](https://github.com/shinkaimayano/Firmwares/tree/main/electrolytes/rev2.0).

 ## Layout and Renders